Filjo0/GithubAutoTests/README.md

 Autotests:
 - Login
-- Create Repositories
+- Create Repository
-- Delete Repositories
+- Delete Repository
+- Search Repository
 - Create Issue
 - Check if Issue has been added and then delete issue
+- Search Issue